Cycling74/max-sdk/README.md

 ## Max 8.2 SDK Update

 With the 8.2 update several aspects of the Max-SDK were changed in order to support Apple silicon and CMake project generation.
-For details on this change and steps to get started with CMake please see the [8.2 update readme](https://github.com/Cycling74/max-sdk/blob/main/README-8.2-update.md).
+For details on this change and steps to get started with CMake please see the [8.2 update readme](https://github.com/Cycling74/max-sdk/blob/main/README-8.2-update.md) or the [Max 8.2 SDK Update Overview](https://www.youtube.com/watch?v=il5WblTBUgs) video.

 ## C++ API